helwan-linux/hel-calamares-config/README.md

-# hel-calamares-config
+# helwan-calamares-config
-Calamares Configuration for Helwan Linux
+Calamares Configuration for Helwan Linux Dev for Cinnamon Desktop and lightdm